connexcs/docs/docs/apps/architecture/database.md

 # Database

 The **Database** allows you to create custom persistent data storage.
-A datastore can be specific to a single customer or global (used with any customer).
+A data store can be specific to a single customer or global (used with any customer).

-You can use **Database** for activities like checking list of numbers, caching external lookups, or creating stateful applications that provide users a set number of free minutes per month.
+You can use **Database** for activities like checking list of numbers, caching external lookup, or creating stateful applications that provide users a set number of free minutes per month.

 ## Steps to create a Database